Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Roku doesn’t have an official built-in native web browser.
-But, there are some browsing applications from third-party developers available in the Roku store.
+However, some browsing applications from third-party developers are available in the Roku store.
 Unfortunately, not all of them are powerful enough.
 Also, it is not very comfortable to use all of them.

 What browser can I use on Roku?

-In fact, Opera is the best-performing browser on Roku.
+Opera One is the best-performing browser on Roku.
 It can do everything you can do in a standard browser.
-For this, we recommend this article: How to use Opera on Roku.

 Else, if you are curious enough to learn more about the best web browsers that you can use on Roku, we suggest you go through the following list.

 What is the web browser for Roku?

 Opera One – Best compatibility